max-petruzzi/max-petruzzi/README.md

 ### Hi there 👋

 I'm a current graduate student studying data science at MIT.
-I am currently searching for a full-time position for after graduation.
+I am searching for a full-time position for after graduation.

-I come from a Neuroscience and Biology background from UNC-Chapel Hill 🐏, so I am interested in applications of machine learning that help improve patient outcomes.
+I come from a Neuroscience and Biology background from UNC-Chapel Hill 🐏, so I am interested in applications of machine learning that help improve patient outcomes!

 Some of the projects I have worked on include:
 🚑 Optimizing inter-hospital patient transfer routing (Python/Julia, partner Rachit Jain)